Back to Resources

 TPS Designation Timelines

-– TPS Designated in 2023: Valid through October 2, 2026 (with specific documents and pending ongoing litigation)
+– TPS Designated in 2023: Valid through October 2, 2026 (with specific documents and subject to pending litigation)

 Employees in the 2023 designation group must have documentation issued under the January 17, 2025 TPS designation, no later than February 5, 2025, specifically: